Irresistible Oatmeal Currant Cookies

 - Preheat oven to 350 degrees Fahrenheit.
 Line a baking sheet with parchment paper (or Silpat).

 - Combine and cream together the butter, and sugar in stand mixer with paddle attachment.
 Mix in vanilla extract.
-Add egg and beat until smooth.
+Add egg and beat until incorporated.

-- In a separate bowl, whisk together dry ingredients.
-Slowly add to wet ingredients and mix until just smooth (always mix as little as possible with baked goods!).
+- In a separate bowl, whisk together the flours, wheat germ, baking soda, salt, and spices.
+Slowly add to mixer and combine until just incorporated (always mix as little as possible with baked goods!).

 - Spoon 1-inch rounds of batter onto baking sheet, leaving an inch or two between each cookie.